Menu

 Two important criteria considerations for nominees are:

-• The person must be an NJSPRA member in good standing.
+1. The person must be an NJSPRA member in good standing and membership dues paid.

-*Please note that based on the new NSPRA guidelines, the following individuals are no longer eligible for the NJSPRA Communicator of the Year Award:
+*Based on the NSPRA guidelines, the following individuals are no longer eligible for the NJSPRA Communicator of the Year Award:

 - Superintendents and other district/school administrators for whom communication is not their primary responsibility